TomerBenda/tomerbenda.github.io/posts/the-power-of-music.md

 date: 2025-09-01
 ---

+# Title
-Music has always been a source of inspiration and comfort...
+Music has always been a source of inspiration and comfort
+## Subtitle
+lol